ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 When users extend their networks to the cloud, Layer 2 connectivity is stretched onto IBM Cloud.
 However, without route optimization, Layer 3 communication requests must return to the on-premises network origin to be routed.
 This return trip is called "tromboning" or "hairpinning."

 Tromboning is inefficient because packets must travel back and forth between the network origin and the Cloud, even when both source and destination virtual machines reside in the Cloud.
 In addition to inefficiency, if the forwarding path includes stateful firewalls, or other inline equipment that must see both sides of the connection, communication might fail.
-Virtual machine communication (without route optimization) failure occurs when the egress path exiting the cloud can be either the stretched Layer 2 network or through the VCS/VCF NSX Edge Gateway.
+Virtual machine communication (without route optimization) failure occurs when the egress path exiting the cloud can be either the stretched Layer 2 network or through the VCS NSX Edge Gateway.
 The on-premises network does not know about the stretched network "shortcut."
 This problem is called asymmetric routing.
 The solution is to enable proximity routing so the on-premises network can learn the routes from IBM Cloud.

 To prevent tromboning, HCX uses intelligent route management to choose routes appropriate to the virtual machine state.The Cloud Gateway maintains an inventory of virtual machines in the cloud.
 It also understands the virtual machine state, which can be:
 * Transferred to the cloud with vMotion (zero-downtime migration).